 Connecting a gaming headset to a Nintendo Switch is simple enough, but the console’s versatile nature means you may need a way to swap between connection options, though there are limits.

 The 3.5mm port on the Nintendo Switch is the only truly universal way to get headphones to to work with the console, but there’s a catch: Most games don’t support a microphone connected in this way, so TRRS plugs aren’t terribly useful, despite the TRRS jack on the console.
-Nintendo’s solution to voice chat involves plugging a your headset into your Switch and phone at the same time via a splitter (and a dongle, if your phone doesn’t have a headphone jack), and then using an app to access voice chat.
-Basically, it sucks.
+Nintendo’s solution to voice chat requires plugging compatible headset into your Switch and phone at the same time via a splitter (and a dongle, if your phone doesn’t have a headphone jack).

 Ultimately, 3.5mm connections are the only ones that work while both docked and undocked, but they’re all simple to use.
 The jack on the Switch works while it’s docked, too, though your mileage will vary stretching a cord across your living room.
 Basically, if you’ve got a compatible headset, it’s always going to be a plug and play affair, but finding the correct headset is a little tricky, and it likely won’t cover every use case.

 How to connect a gaming headset to Xbox One or Xbox Series S/X